mlflow/mlflow/docs/source/model/signatures.rst

 .. note::
-    In latest MLflow, we do not convert dictionary input example to pandas DataFrame anymore.
-If the model input is json-serializable object, e.g. list or dictionary, we directly save it as json object without any conversion.
-For numpy arrays, we convert it to json serializable format when saving.
-For pandas
-    DataFrame, we save its dictionary format with ``to_dict(orient='split')``.
+    Since MLflow 2.16.0, dictionary input example is not converted to pandas DataFrame anymore.
+If the model input is json-serializable object, e.g. list or dictionary, it is saved as json object without any conversion.
+For numpy arrays, a json serializable format is saved.
+For pandas DataFrame, it is converted to dictionary format with ``to_dict(orient='split')`` and saved into json format.
     ``example_no_conversion`` parameter for langchain, openai, pyfunc and transformers flavors will be dropped in a future release.

 Similar to model signatures, model inputs can be column-based (i.e DataFrames), tensor-based